Moaazsalem/PRODIGY_GA_01/README.md

 # PRODIGY_GA_01
-This respository contains the content of my tasks about Ai internship in Prodigy
+This respository contains the content of my first task about Ai internship in Prodigy